 A well-designed denture can raise the lips and make the cheeks fuller.
 It is almost like getting a facelift!

 Dentures are supported by the gums and the remaining teeth.
-In cases of full dentures, the dentures are only supported by the bony ridge left after the teeth have been lost.
+In cases of full dentures, the dentures are supported only by the bony ridge left after the teeth have been lost.
 This bony ridge continues to shrink through life so the fit of the dentures will be affected.
 It is necessary therefore, for the dentures to be adjusted or redone every 3-5 years.

 Dentures require some time to adapt to.
 Initially, it may affect speech and eating efficiency.
 With full dentures, time must be taken for the tongue and lips to get used to and control the dentures.
 With patience and practice, one can learn to use dentures.